Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Blanket prohibition on motorized and non-motorized model aircraft and drones in all city parks.
+Blanket ban on all types of motorized and non-motorized model airplanes and remote-controlled aircraft in all city parks.

 Restrictions

-Complete ban on all drones in city parks
+Complete ban on drones (motorized or non-motorized) in all city parks.

 View source